kohya-ss/sd-scripts/README.md

 - The ControlNet training script `train_controlnet.py` for SD1.5/2.x was not working, but it has been fixed.
 PR [#1284](https://github.com/kohya-ss/sd-scripts/pull/1284) Thanks to sdbds!

+- `train_network.py` and `sdxl_train_network.py` now restore the order/position of data loading from DataSet when resuming training.
+PR [#1353](https://github.com/kohya-ss/sd-scripts/pull/1353) [#1359](https://github.com/kohya-ss/sd-scripts/pull/1359) Thanks to KohakuBlueleaf!
+  - This resolves the issue where the order of data loading from DataSet changes when resuming training.
+  - Specify the `--skip_until_initial_step` option to skip data loading until the specified step.
+If not specified, data loading starts from the beginning of the DataSet (same as before).
+  - If `--resume` is specified, the step saved in the state is used.
+  - Specify the `--initial_step` or `--initial_epoch` option to skip data loading until the specified step or epoch.
+Use these options in conjunction with `--skip_until_initial_step`.
+These options can be used without `--resume` (use them when resuming training with `--network_weights`).

 - An option `--disable_mmap_load_safetensors` is added to disable memory mapping when loading the model's .safetensors in SDXL.
 PR [#1266](https://github.com/kohya-ss/sd-scripts/pull/1266) Thanks to Zovjsra!
   - It seems that the model file loading is faster in the WSL environment etc.
   - Available in `sdxl_train.py`, `sdxl_train_network.py`, `sdxl_train_textual_inversion.py`, and `sdxl_train_control_net_lllite.py`.